 Flagpoles must be set back the same distance as their height.
 For example a 10 foot flagpole must be set back ten (10) feet from any property line.

-Flagpoles in residential districts may not exceed 20 feet in height unless approved by the Cheraw Planning Commission.
+Flagpoles in residential districts may not exceed 20 feet in height unless approved by the Cheraw Board of Zoning Appeals.

 9-15 Standards for Short Term Rentals